kelu124/sf/data.md

 * assembling stuff from orders all around the world
 * sales of faraday cage
 * business lockers et local logistics
 * wearable projection masks and spoofers
-* chips shortages
 * Services to elders and retirees ( ! -> quality of life)
 * Temperature raise
 * Voice techs